JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

 If you are installing this on the Jetson TX2 already, Make –j4 instead of –j8 this is due to the TX2 only having 4 cores.

 If you wish to install an older version of OPENCV use git checkout as mentioned.
-Version 4.7 has worked so far on with Ubuntu 18.04, ROS MelodicI**
+Version 4.7 has worked so far on with Ubuntu 18.04, ROS Melodic**

 *Checking if OpenCV is installed*

 Create a C++ file and copy the following